revdotcom/nvidia-kaldi/NVREADME.md

 This container has Kaldi pre-built and ready to use in /opt/kaldi.
 In addition, the source can be found in /opt/kaldi/src.

-The open-source project can be found here: https://github.com/kaldi-asr/kaldi Documentation can be found here:  http://kaldi-asr.org/

 Kaldi is pre-built in this container, but it can be rebuilt like this:

 ```